 Risk Oversight.
-Our Board of Directors generally administers its risk oversight function through the board as a whole.
-Our President, who reports to the Board of Directors, has day-to-day risk management responsibilities.
-Our President attends the meetings of our Board of Directors, where the Board of Directors routinely receives reports on our financial results, the status of our operations, and other aspects of implementation of our business strategy, with ample opportunity for specific inquiries of management.
-In addition, at each regular meeting of the Board, management provides a report of the Parent Company's financial and operational performance, which often prompts questions or feedback from the Board of Directors.
-The Audit Committee provides additional risk oversight through its quarterly meetings, where it receives a report from the Parent Company's internal auditor, who reports directly to the Audit Committee, and reviews the Parent Company's contingencies with management and our independent auditors.
+Our Board of Directors, and the other executive officers, who report to our CEO, have day-to-day risk management responsibilities.
+Each of these executives attends the meetings of our Board of

+Directors, where the Board of Directors routinely receives reports on our financial results, the status of our operations, and other aspects of implementation of our business strategy, with ample opportunity for specific inquiries of management.
+In addition, at each regular meeting of the Board, management provides a report of the Partnership's financial and operational performance, which often prompts questions or feedback from the Board of Directors.
+The Audit Committee provides additional risk oversight through its quarterly meetings, where it receives a report from the Partnership's internal auditor, who reports directly to the Audit Committee, and reviews the Partnership's contingencies with management and our independent auditors.